Action: Install and maintain cave gates to restrict public access

 Furman A., Çoraman E. & Bilgin R. (2012) Bats and tourism: a response to Paksuz & Özkan.
 Oryx, 46, 330–330.

-A replicated, site comparison study in 1997–2014 of 34 caves in eastern Spain (Machado et al 2017) found that installing cave gates or fencing did not affect the occupancy or population growth rates of nine bat species.
+A replicated, site comparison study in 1997–2014 of 34 caves in eastern Spain (Machado et al. 2017) found that installing cave gates or fencing did not affect the occupancy or population growth rates of nine bat species.
 Average occupancy rates were similar in caves with (11 of 20, 57% of caves occupied) and without (8 of 14, 60% of caves occupied) gates or fencing (separate results for cave gates and fencing not reported).
-Population growth rates also did not differ significantly between caves with or without gates or fencing (data reported as results of statistical models).
+Population growth rates also did not differ significantly between caves with or without gates or fencing (data reported as statistical model results).
 Fourteen caves had fencing installed (2.5 m high gridded metal fences in a 20 m radius around the cave entrance), two caves had rigid panels installed (filling three-quarters of the cave entrance), two caves had iron bars installed (filling the entire cave entrance), and two caves had cave gates installed (with 2 x 1 m2 openings for bats).
 Fourteen caves did not have gates or fencing installed.
 Bats were counted annually using infrared video cameras and bat detectors at cave entrances between May and July in 1997–2014.

 - Voûte A.M. & Lina P.H.C.
 (1986) Management effects on bat hibernacula in the Netherlands.
 Biological Conservation, 38, 163-177